 - Included in your SULF membership.
 No registration or extra charges.

-- Tops up Akademikernas a-kassa benefits so you receive a maximum of 80 percent of your salary up to a monthly salary of SEK 80 000.
+- Tops up Akademikernas a-kassa benefits so you receive up to 80% of your salary up to a monthly salary of SEK 80 000.

 - Benefits are paid for a maximum of 150 days.